Personal Injury -- Plaintiff Law

 What Happens During a Deposition?

-Depositions are part of the pre-trial discovery process designed to allow the attorneys on both sides to gather the information they will need to advocate effectively on behalf of their clients.
+Depositions are part of the pre-trial discovery process designed to allow the attorneys on both sides to gather the information they will need to advocate effectively for their clients.
 Depositions generally occur at a lawyer’s office, and a neutral reporter is usually present to provide a record of what everyone says.

-Both civil plaintiffs and defendants can expect to face difficult and even accusatory questions during a deposition.
-But you have a right to have your own attorney present and these questions provide lawyers and insurance companies valuable insight into what happened and their likely litigation strategy.
+Both civil plaintiffs and defendants can expect to face challenging and even accusatory questions during a deposition.
+But you have a right to have your attorney present, and these questions provide lawyers and insurance companies valuable insight into what happened.
 Also, both attorneys may ask questions in depositions that would not be allowed in a courtroom, and your lawyer will advise you on the best way to answer.

 What Kind of Evidence Gets Presented in Pedestrian Accident Lawsuits?